apache/cordova-docs/www/docs/en/9.x/guide/appdev/hooks/index.md

 ### Non-javascript

-Non-javascript scripts are run via Node child_process spawn from the project's root directory and have the root directory passes as the first argument.
+Non-javascript scripts are run via Node child_process spawn from the project's root directory and have the root directory passed as the first argument.
 All other options are passed to the script using environment variables:

 Environment Variable Name     | Description
 ------------------------------|--------------------------------------------